jcsherin/jcsherin.github.io/posts/bplustree-concurrency-testing.md

 [Graefe (2010)]: https://15721.courses.cs.cmu.edu/spring2016/papers/a16-graefe.pdf

+The main strength of a B+Tree index (compared to a hash index) is its unique capability to perform range scans.
+This is possible because all the entries are stored in key lexicographic order in the leaf nodes, and the leaf nodes themselves are connected to each other like a doubly-linked list.
+So scanning is efficient once you locate the starting leaf node.
+Scanning in ascending or descending key order is as simple as following the left or right sibling pointers.

+This forwards or backwards movement during index scans violates the strict top-down ordering required for safety and correctness by the crab latching protocol.

+A delete algorithm which implements a symmetrical tree rebalancing procedure requires acquiring an exclusive latch on either a left or right sibling for merging nodes.
+There is an equal chance of nodes merging left-right and right-left.
+This too violates the strict ordering requirement.

+Therefore, an implementation has to come up with practical methods to avoid serial execution order and preserve concurrency.
+There is no formal verification of correctness via proof in these scenarios.
+We can improve our confidence in the implementation through engineering effort: code reviews, test suites, analyzers (ThreadSanitizer).
+Though the existence of data races cannot be ruled out, in practice this is sufficient for a robust and reliable implementation as evidenced by major OLTP systems.

+--

 Consider thread 1, `Node P` wants to acquire an exclusive latch on its child `Node C` for inserting an element.
 This is a top-bottom ordering from parent to child node.
 Now another thread 2, holds a latch on `Node C` and is waiting to acquire a latch on it's parent `Node P` to rewrite the pivot key.
 This is a reverse bottom-up ordering from child to parent.
 This creates a deadlock which prevents, and both threads from making progress.
 We can prevent this entirely by enforcing a strict direction for latching.

-A strong reason to prefer a B+Tree index is its ability to provide range scans in ascending and descending order.
-The data in a B+Tree index is always stored in its leaf nodes, represented as a doubly-linked list.
-This makes range scans efficient, because you only need to traverse from root to the a leaf node once.
-The siblings on either side can be reached by traversing the doubly linked list.
-This is a left-right and right-left movement, which directly conflicts with the above safety directive.

-If you are implementing a symmetrical delete algorithm which is allowed to merge an underflowing node with either its left or right sibling at any level for rebalancing the tree, the same directional issues pops back up.

-Therefore, a practical implementation has to come up with practical methods for solving these challenges without reverting back to serial execution order.
-The obvious limitation is that safety, and correctness of the implementation is not proven formally via proof methods.
-Rather, testing strategies, code reviews, analyzers (e.g. ThreadSanitizer) help us improve our confidence in the implementation.
-While we cannot completely rule out the absence of data races, we can get to a place where the implementation is robust and reliable in practice.

 <!-- ---